Elizabeth Holmes faces sentencing for her Theranos crimes

 AP Technology Writer

-A federal judge on Friday will decide whether disgraced Theranos CEO Elizabeth Holmes should serve a lengthy prison sentence for duping investors and endangering patients while peddling a bogus blood-testing technology.
+A federal judge was to decide Friday whether disgraced Theranos CEO Elizabeth Holmes should serve a lengthy prison sentence for duping investors and endangering patients while peddling bogus blood-testing technology.

+Theranos promised to deliver revolutionary technology that could scan for hundreds of diseases and other aliments with just a few drops of blood.
+But it never worked.

-U.S. District Judge Edward Davila will take center stage as he weighs the federal government’s recommendation to send Holmes, 38, to federal prison for 15 years.
-That’s less than the maximum sentence of 20 years she could face, but her legal team is asking for incarceration of no more than 18 months, preferably served in home confinement.
+U.S. District Judge Edward Davila will take center stage as he weighs the federal government’s recommendation to send the 38-year-old Holmes to federal prison for 15 years.
+That’s less than the maximum sentence of 20 years, but her legal team is asking for incarceration of no more than 18 months, preferably served in home confinement.

 Her lawyers have argued that Holmes deserves more lenient treatment as a well-meaning entrepreneur who is now a devoted mother with another child on the way.
 Their arguments were supported by more than 130 letters submitted by family, friends and former colleagues praising Holmes.

-A probation report also submitted to Davila recommended a nine-year prison sentence for Holmes.
+A probation report also submitted to Davila recommended a nine-year prison sentence.

-Prosecutors want Holmes to pay $804 million in restitution.
-The amount covers most of the nearly $1 billion that Holmes raised from a list of sophisticated investors that included software magnate Larry Ellison, media mogul Rupert Murdoch, and the Walton family behind Walmart.
+Prosecutors also want Holmes to pay $804 million in restitution.
+The amount covers most of the nearly $1 billion that Holmes raised from a list of sophisticated investors that included software magnate Larry Ellison, media mogul Rupert Murdoch and the Walton family behind Walmart.

-While wooing investors, Holmes leveraged a high-powered Theranos board that included former U.S. Defense Secretary James Mattis, who testified against her during her trial, and two former U.S. Secretaries of State, Henry Kissinger and the late George Shultz, whose son submitted a statement blasting Holmes for concocting a scheme that played Shultz “for the fool.”
+While wooing investors, Holmes leveraged a high-powered Theranos board that included former Defense Secretary James Mattis, who testified against her during her trial, and two former secretaries of state, Henry Kissinger and the late George Shultz, whose son submitted a statement blasting Holmes for concocting a scheme that played Shultz “for the fool.”

 Davila’s judgment – and Holmes’ reporting date for a potential stint in prison — could be affected by her second pregnancy in two years.
 After giving birth to a son shortly before her trial started last year, Holmes became pregnant at some point while free on bail this year.

 In that 12-page letter, which included pictures of Holmes doting on their 1-year-old son, Evans mentioned that Holmes participated in a Golden Gate Bridge swimming event earlier this year while pregnant.
-He also noted Holmes suffered through a case of COVID-19 in August while pregnant.
-Evans didn’t disclose Holmes’ due date in his letter.
+He also noted that Holmes suffered through a case of COVID-19 in August while pregnant.
+Evans did not disclose Holmes’ due date in his letter.

+If Holmes’ pregnancy plays a role in reducing or qualifying her sentence, the decision could prove controversial.
+A 2019 study found that more than 1,000 pregnant women entered federal or state prisons over a 12-month study period; 753 of them gave birth in custody.

+According to a 2016 survey by the Bureau of Justice Statistics, more than half of women entering federal prison — 58% — reported being mothers of minor children.

-Duncan Levin, a former federal prosecutor who is now a defense attorney, predicted that Davila’s sentencing decision won’t be swayed by the pregnancy, but expects the judge to allow her to remain free until after the baby is born.
+Duncan Levin, a former federal prosecutor who is now a defense attorney, predicted that Davila’s sentencing decision won’t be swayed by the pregnancy.
+But Levin expects the judge to allow her to remain free until after the baby is born.

 “She will be no more of a flight risk after she is sentenced than she was while awaiting sentencing,” Levin said.
 “We have to temper our sentences with some measure of humanity.”